 - And what’s your Dominos order?

 The questions don’t need to be serious and should act as a way to find out more about a person on a personal level.
-Once complete, send these around the rest of the company or immediate team as a way for conversations to begin.
+Once complete, send these around to the rest of the company or immediate team as a way for conversations to begin.
 If this is something new that you are implementing, then get existing staff to answer the same questions and give them to your new starter.

 Welcome food and drink treats